 And the brain, or my brain, went into hyper-rationalization.
 I sat in my room, in a chair in the corner for hours.
 I tried to figure out every possible explanation for why we were where we were.
 Like a secret code you think you can work out.
 My thoughts would consume me and when I would look back at the clock, I had lost 10, maybe 15 minutes in this maze.
-On its own - not much time, but when repeated throughout the day dozens of times and you finally look at the clock, it’s like an hours-long flash forward had instantly occurred.
+On its own not much time, but when repeated throughout the day dozens of times and you finally look at the clock, it’s as if an hours-long flash forward had occurred.
 I kept replaying the same questions and same possible answers:

 But mostly, I was enveloped in sadness.
 A sadness that so oppressive that I couldn't seem to get out of it.

 Our counselor called me and said her contact at the psychiatric hospital, the administrator, was going to be unreachable for a while.
 She had no other contacts there she could call to get her released.
 Grace would be there for the time being.
 Doing what?
 I didn’t really know.

 The scheduled, permissible time to call Grace per the paperwork I received was at 5.
 At 4:59, I was dialing and asking for to speak to child 9832, which was also on the paperwork as the way to identify Grace.
 My child was literally now a number.

 Grace's voice seemed fine.
 She talked about how it was going.
 Said it was ok.
 Said she roomed with someone and that it was hard to sleep.
 Grace's softness in her voice led me to believe that perhaps she really was that depressed to the point of suicide, that there was something chemically wrong with Grace; this was out of her hands.
 She was not making conscious oppositional decisions.
 She was really sick.